|

 This is achieved by developing projects in consultation with

-other experienced researchers, and by ensuring that field staff are
+other experienced researchers, by ensuring that field staff are

 that provide critical information on